 About the Pictures on this Blog

-None of the pictures on this blog were taken using a large telescope or from a remote dark sky site.
+None of these pictures were taken using a large telescope or from a remote dark sky site.
 Instead, they are all taken from my light-polluted backyard surrounded by nearby street lights and neighbors’ security lights.

-I principally process the raw images using programs named Startools or Siril.
+I principally process the raw images originally using a program named Startools and later one named Siril.
 The earliest images I show on this blog are formed from multiple short exposures (typically 3 seconds) stacked together to reach a total exposure of between 3 and 30 minutes.
-My more recent blog posts show images taken with longer total exposures, typically 30 to 60 minute stacks of 20 second exposures.
+My more recent blog posts show images taken with longer total exposures, typically 30 to 90 minute stacks of 20 second exposures.

 I should note that processing astronomical images to tease out as much subtle detail as possible is very much an art.
-Having only been doing this for couple of years, I’m very much still in the “neophyte” category.
+Having only been doing this for a few years, I’m very much still in the “neophyte” category.

 About Electronically Assisted Astronomy